YingVang/eVenture/README.md

 eVenture
 ========

-This is a test
-A choose your own adventure android app afafadfdaf
+A choose your own adventure android app that allows a users to read an interactive book.
+This app enhances a users experience with book reading.

-blah

-This should be working  form MASTER Ying.